JeffreySarnoff/RollingFunctions.jl/README.md

 [![Build Status](https://travis-ci.org/JeffreySarnoff/RollingFunctions.jl.svg?branch=master)](https://travis-ci.org/JeffreySarnoff/RollingFunctions.jl)
 -----

-### works with data
+### works with unweighted data
 - data that is a simple vector
-- nonsimple data organizations that support CartesianIndexing
+- data that is a CartesianIndexed vector

-- sequentially retreivable data streams
+### works with weights
+- weights given as a simple vector
+- weights given as a kind of StatsBase.AbstractWeights

+### examples of
-- columns from a DataFrame or an IndexedTable
+- use with columns from a DataFrame
-- columns from a CSV.jl readable file
+- use with columns from a TimeSeries

-### works with filters
-- weights that are simple vectors and with StatsBase.AbstractWeights

 ---------